ivanbabko/goodrocket-jekyll/README.md

 - Deploy site to production via Amazon S3.
 - Submit XML sitemap to Google so their bots have a nudge to crawl your site.

+## Coming soon
+- *Base workflow for your living styleguide / component library.*
+- *Stylelint and UnCSS integrated into the build process.*

 ## Project structure

 If you'd like to modify default structure, edit paths in `gulpfile.js` and `_config.yml`.